 Objective: To determine the effect of a lower dose of rituximab in depleting B lymphocytes, maintaining low B-cell counts, and relapse in patients with neuromyelitis optica (NMO) and NMO spectrum disorders.
 Methods: We treated 5 Chinese patients with deteriorating NMOand NMOspectrum disorders with a 100-mg IV infusion of rituximab once a week for 3 consecutive weeks, followed by additional infusion of the same dosage depending on circulating B-cell repopulation.
 Results: This reduced dosage of rituximab was sufficient to deplete B cells and maintain low B-cell counts.
 None of the treated patients experienced relapse, and all patients exhibited stabilized or improved neurologic function during the 1-year follow-up period.
 MRI revealed the absence of new lesions, no enhancement in spinal cord and brain, a significant shrinkage of spinal cord segments, and a reduction/disappearance of previous brain lesions.
 Conclusion: A lower dosage of rituximab may be sufficient in depleting B cells, maintaining low B-cell counts, and preventing disease progression in Chinese patients with NMO. Â© 2013 American Academy of Neurology.

 Digital Object Identifier (DOI)

 Yang, Chun Sheng; Yang, Li; Li, Ting; Zhang, Da Qi; Jin, Wei Na; Li, Min Shu; Su, Ning; Zhangning, Nannan; Liu, Qiang; Shao, Zong Hong; Yu, Chunshui; and Shi, Fu Dong, "Responsiveness To Reduced Dosage Of Rituximab In Chinese Patients With Neuromyelitis Optica" (2013).
-Neurobiology.
+Translational Neuroscience.
 168.